vidhyachenji40-cmyk/market-basket-analysis-ai/README.md

-echo "# Market Basket Analysis AI 🛒
+# Market Basket Analysis AI 🛒
 Developed an Association Rule Mining system using the Apriori algorithm to uncover hidden product relationships in retail transaction data.

 ## 📊 Key Insights